Nuke User Guide v2.1

 Nuke follows the structure of a Directory Tree 🌳 (i.e. folder sub-folder structure).
 This Directory Tree comprises various levels:

-Directory Level Description
+Directory Level | Description |

-Root The base of the Directory Tree.
+Root | The base of the Directory Tree.
 Only one root exists in the entire Tree.
+Added modules are in this level. |

-Module The second level of the Directory Tree.
+Module | The second level of the Directory Tree.
+Added categories are in this level. |

-Category The third level of the Directory Tree.
+Category | The third level of the Directory Tree.
+Added tasks are in this level. |

-Task The fourth level of the Directory Tree.
+Task | The fourth level of the Directory Tree.
+Added files are in this level. |

-File The last level of the Directory Tree.
+File | The last level of the Directory Tree.
+Nothing else can be added. |

 Below is an illustration of a possible Directory Tree structure: